italiangrid/storm/sysadmin-guide.md

 	yum -y update

+*IMPORTANT*:
+If you are upgrading a StoRM installation that runs on top of GPFS, be sure to install the `storm-native-libs-gpfs` package after the update has completed, issuing the following command:

+    yum install storm-native-libs-gpfs

 To configure your StoRM services please read the [Configuration](#configuration) section.
 <br><br>
 An example of YAIM use for configuring all the services on the same host is reported below: